 Treatment Guidelines for Traumatic Brain Injury

-Among the various injuries that someone could suffer in a traumatic accident, neurological damage is one of the worst consequences that an individual can sustain.
+Among the various injuries that someone could suffer in a traumatic accident, neurological damage is one of the worst consequences an individual can sustain.
 The brain is responsible for almost all of the body's vital functions.
-A traumatic brain injury (TBI) can be life-altering not only for the individual but also for family members.
-Therefore, it is essential for everyone to understand some of the guidelines that have been put in place to diagnose and treat them.
-If someone requires determining surgery following a TBI, this is typically performed by a neurosurgeon.
+A traumatic brain injury (TBI) can be life-altering for the individual and family members.
+Therefore, everyone needs to understand some of the guidelines that have been put in place to diagnose and treat them.
+A neurosurgeon typically performs this if someone requires determining surgery following a TBI.
 Furthermore, the American Association of Neurological Surgeons (AANS) has put forth some statistics regarding TBIs.The Statistics: TBI by the Numbers

-- More than five million people are currently living in the United States with some form of disability stemming from a TBI.
+- More than five million people live in the United States with some form of disability stemming from a TBI.

 - Over 1.5 million traumatic brain injuries occur in the United States every year.

-- Close to a quarter of a million of these people will need to be admitted to a medical center.
+- A quarter of a million people must be admitted to a medical center.

-- Around a third of these will develop a long-term disability as a result of their injuries.
+- Around a third of these will develop a long-term disability due to their injuries.

 - Males sustain brain injuries at around four times the rate of females.

-- Among traumatic cause of a traumatic brain injury, auto accidents are the most common.
+- Among traumatic causes of traumatic brain injury, auto accidents are the most common.

 - About a fifth of all TBIs in children and adolescents occur while playing sports, such as football, lacrosse, and soccer.

 - About 30 out of every 100,000 people who suffer a traumatic brain injury will die.